 Are you on LinkedIn?
 As opposed to other social networking sites, LinkedIn is a professional network where you work on increasing your business contacts and your visibility online.

 LinkedIn is all about networking, helping you connect with your professional contacts.
 These can include past and present business contacts from your previous job or career.
 LinkedIn can be a handy tool for rekindling connections as well as building new ones.
 Because it’s so focused around networks, it can essentially serve as word of mouth for the online space.
 Here are a few of our top tips to get the most out of LinkedIn.

 - Complete your profile including a photo, job title, contact information, company you work for, career history and experience.
 Be sure to fill in everything you can, as this page is basically your public CV.

-- Complete your profile as you as a person.
-There is a place to create your business page down the track.
+- Remember to keep it professional, LinkedIn is not the place for photos of your children or you and your partner.
+Complete your profile as you as a person first.
+There is a place to create your company page down the track.

 - Join groups and associations relative to your business and line of work, and engage with them.
 This means communicating in forums (when you have something valuable to say) and asking industry specific questions for feedback from your peers.

 - Provide recommendations and endorsements for connections in your network.
 Be sure to do this for those you have genuinely done business with and would be happy recommending their services.
 When they receive your review, they are automatically prompted to write a review for you.
 This adds credibility to your profile without you even having to ask.

 - If you’ve completed your personal profile, it’s time to create a LinkedIn Company Page.
 This page tells the world about your business’ products and services, promotions and recent activity.
 This will also help the online exposure for your business and improve your sites visibility in search engines such as Google.

 - If you create posts on your Company Page, share it through your personal profile as well.
 While LinkedIn is strictly professional, it is mainly about networks between individual people.